jpsca/properform/docs/docs/crash.md

     )
 ```

+Note that we have it so validate() is only called if there is POST data.
+The reason we gate the validation check this way is that when there is no POST data (like in step [1]) we don’t want to cause validation errors.

-We know the form has been submitted because the methos is "POST" instead of "GET".
-If the form has error it'll be  shown again to the user, only this time with erros messages.
+If the form was submitted and has errors, it'll be shown again to the user, only this time with error messages.

 **[3] Finally**, if the form is valid, we do something with the data.
 In this example, `form.save()` creates/update a `Message` object in the database.
 After we finish processing the form, we do a redirect to another page.